rreknahtan/OMCA/merge_terms.md

 ### Requirements:

-Python3 with the requests library installed
-Valid cspace credentials for an account with delete permissions
+Python3 with the (http://docs.python-requests.org/en/master/ "requests") library installed Valid cspace credentials for an account with delete permissions